What is the Build Back Smarter project?

 Having a home which performs well for you means that you will enjoy:

 - a healthier, warmer home with lower health costs and fewer days off work or school

 - better resilience and ability to meet future challenges

 - reduced demand on centralised electricity and water networks

-The Build Back Smarter project is trying to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.
+The Build Back Smarter pilot project was a way to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.

-We realise the repair process is already complex with many parties involved.
-An important aim of the project is to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.
+The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.